TychoA/dispatcher.js/README.md

 Doing so will install the following methods on an instance of Foo:

+Install a new callback handler on an event name.
 ```javascript
 foo.on('event', console.log);
 ```

-Install a new callback handler on an event name.
+Uninstall a callback handler of an event name.
 ```javascript
 foo.off('event', console.log);
 ```

-Uninstall a callback handler of an event name.
+Propagate events from one dispatcher to another.
+The new context is required to also construct a dispatcher.
+This method will not do that on its own, it simply connects the two.
 ```javascript
 const Bar = function () {